M66B/FairEmail/FAQ.md

 <br />

 <a name="faq133"></a>
-**(133) Why is ActiveSync not supported?**
+**(133) Why is ActiveSync &trade; not supported?**

 &#x1F30E; [Google Translate](https://translate.google.com/translate?sl=en&u=https://github.com/M66B/FairEmail/blob/master/FAQ.md%23user-content-faq133)

-The Microsoft Exchange ActiveSync protocol [is patented](https://en.wikipedia.org/wiki/Exchange_ActiveSync#Licensing) and can therefore not be supported.
+The Microsoft Exchange ActiveSync &trade; protocol [is patented](https://en.wikipedia.org/wiki/Exchange_ActiveSync#Licensing) and Microsoft doesn't give out licenses anymore.
+Therefore, it isn't possible to support ActiveSync &trade; anymore.
-For this reason you won't find many, if any, other email clients supporting ActiveSync.
+For this same reason, you won't find many, if any, other email clients supporting ActiveSync &trade;.

-Note that the desciption of FairEmail starts with the remark that non-standard protocols, like Microsoft Exchange Web Services and Microsoft ActiveSync are not supported.
+Note that the desciption of FairEmail starts with the remark that non-standard protocols, like Microsoft Exchange Web Services &trade; and Microsoft ActiveSync &trade; are not supported.

 <br />